mzaman/insight-cms/ARCHITECTURE.md

 ---

-## Laravel Boilerplate
+## Laravel Dockyard

 ### Features

-The **Laravel Boilerplate** package provides a pre-configured environment for Laravel applications.
+The **Laravel Dockyard** package provides a pre-configured environment for Laravel applications.
 It ensures that developers can quickly set up their development environment, including Docker configurations, and get started without having to deal with the setup complexity.

 Key features include: